pagan metaphysics

-Understanding the Metaphysics of Paganism: Beyond Monotheistic Reduction The metaphysics of paganism has been consistently misrepresented by monotheistic traditions as primitive or philosophically inferior.
+Pagan Metaphysics has been consistently misrepresented by monotheistic traditions as primitive or philosophically inferior.
 This claim rests on a fundamental confusion between the Absolute Principle (Brahman, the Tao, Guénon’s “Supreme Principle”) and a personal creator God.
-What monotheism presents as theological advancement represents, from the …
+What monotheism presents as theological advancement represents, from the perspective of traditional metaphysics, a catastrophic descent into anthropomorphic literalism.

 Occult Literacy: Reading Esoteric Texts Without Getting Lost